 In 2018 and again in 2019 with your help, Mac, hopes to travel the world in 99 days to give a bigger voice to persons with FASD.
 Wear your red shoes and take pictures of where in the world you are with Mac’s Body Double.

 Visit the Red Shoes Rock webpage to find a cutout of Mac!

 International Awareness Available in Different Languages

 If you are looking for an international awareness campaign with promotional materials available in English, French, Spanish, Italian, Portuguese, Russian, German, Japanese, Slovenian, Polish, Czech or Turkish, visit Too Young To Drink.
-Although the website has not yet posted activities for 2018, the graphics and information are still relevant.
+Although the their webpage was not updated for 2018, there is a European FASD Alliance which may post information for Europe.

-In 2016 I had an amazing 9 day journey.
+I started my participation in a small way, simply walking a kilometre a day in my red shoes and posting a picture on social media.
+In 2016 I had an amazing 9 day journey across Canada.
 I put on my red sneakers in Ontario on September 1 and arrived in B.C. on September 9.
 I traveled over 900 kilometres, through 5 provinces and 4 time zones wearing my red shoes and sharing my journey across Canada.

-I’d love to hear what others are planning!
-Please feel free to comment below or send details to email@example.com and I will include them on this page.
-You can also find out what is happening by visiting the Rec Shoes Rock Facebook page.
+I would love to hear what others are planning!
+Please feel free to comment below or send details to firstname.lastname@example.org and I will include them on this page.
+You can also find out what is happening by visiting the Red Shoes Rock Facebook page or Our Sacred Breath.